Longpigs: The first success (1994–1996)

 The Longpigs' contract was purchased by U2's new record label, Mother Records.
 The band toured extensively, opening for Echobelly, Supergrass and finally Radiohead in early 1995.
-Their first singles on Mother Records, "Happy Again", "She Said" and "Jesus Christ" did little in the charts.
+Their first singles on Mother Records, "Happy Again", "She Said" and "Jesus Christ", did little in the charts.
 The band played the 1995 Reading Festival.
 The new track "All Hype" was featured on the compilation CD Volume 14: Reading '95 Special although was never released as a single.

-Their fourth single, "Far", managed to hit the UK Top 40.
+Their fourth single, "Far", hit the UK Top 40.
 In March 1996 this was followed by the ballad "On and On", which received considerable radio airplay and hit the Top 20 of the UK Singles Chart.
-In April 1996 the band released their debut album The Sun Is Often Out, which was declared one of 1996's 50 best albums by both Q and Melody Maker.
-On the heels of their newfound success, the band then repackaged and re-released "She Said" which also reached the UK Top 20 in June 1996, which was followed by "Lost Myself" (#22).
+In April 1996 the band released their debut album, The Sun Is Often Out, which was declared one of 1996's 50 best albums by both Q and Melody Maker.
+On the heels of their newfound success, the band repackaged and re-released "She Said", which also reached the UK Top 20 in June 1996, which was followed by "Lost Myself" (No. 22).

 Attempted popularity in America (1997)

 Initially things seemed promising in America.
-In 1997, their single "On and On" was added to the playlist of the influential Los Angeles, California alternative radio station KROQ-FM briefly reaching the Alternative U.S. Top 10.
+In 1997, their single "On and On" was added to the playlist of the influential Los Angeles, California alternative radio station KROQ-FM, briefly reaching the Alternative U.S. Top 10.
 The song was also featured on the Mission: Impossible soundtrack (although it was not used in the film).
 They toured America with Echo & the Bunnymen and The Dandy Warhols, and even opened for U2 on several dates of their PopMart world tour.
-This tour featured a new track "Beyond Good and Evil" which was never officially released.
+This tour featured a new track, "Beyond Good and Evil", which was never officially released.
 The band also played the 1997 Glastonbury Festival, with the live track "Travel" (formerly known as "Far" B-side "Amateur Dramatics") being featured on the official BBC live Glastonbury compilation Mud for It.

 The song "On and On" can be found on the soundtrack to the 1997 film Face starring Robert Carlyle.